 He would never have gone into the dark cave if his friends didn't egg him on.

 - Have egg on your face - Be embarrassed.

-When no one laughed at her offensive joke, she had egg on her face and quickly left the room.
+When no one laughed at the lame joke, she had egg on her face and quickly left the room.

 - Walk on eggshells - Be cautious about words and actions.

 The boss was in a mood and we were walking on eggshells all day.

 - Fat is in the fire - Big problem or trouble ahead.